carlosp420/nymphalidae_diversification/MS.md

 found that phylogenetic uncertainty greatly affects diversification rate estimates.
 Different trees produced diversification rates ranging from high values to almost zero for the same clade, and both significant rate increase and decrease in some clades.
-Only three out of 13 significant shifts found on the maximum clade credibility tree were consistent across most of the sampled trees.
+Only four out of 18 significant shifts found on the maximum clade credibility tree were consistent across most of the sampled trees.
 Among these, we found accelerated diversification for Ithomiini butterflies.
 We used the binary speciation and extinction model (BiSSE) and found that a